Fall 2024 Research Seminar Schedule

 For more information, contact Phillip Drake (English, pdrake@ku.edu, 864-4520) or Alex Boynton (Environmental Studies, ajboynton@ku.edu, 864-9648)

-The Nature & Culture Seminar will resume in Fall 2024
+The Nature & Culture Seminar may resume in Spring 2025

 Trans* Studies Seminar